martinbjeldbak/simple-router/README.md

 If we get an ARP reply destined to us, cache the reply and loop through any outstanding packets in the request queue and now try to forward those packets.

+### Forwarding logic
+If we receive a packet that we need to forward, first I decrement the TTL and check to see if it becomes zero.
+If so, we don't have to spend our time on it and can send an ICMP error: time exceeded (11) back to the sender.

 ### TCP/UDP packets
 If they're destined to the router, a ICMP t3 packet is constructed and returned (took me forever to figure out *not* to use the sr_icmp_hdr structure) to the sender with type destination unreachable (3) and code port unreachable (3).
 All of this was found in the Wikipedia article on ICMPv4 packets [here](http://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Destination_unreachable).
 This is also where I finally figured out that you need to include the "rest of header" (in our case, the IP header and first 8 bytes of data from packet we ignored) information when responding with destination unreachable.